Wave1art/micropython-RS485/README.md

 2. RS485 echo - repeats everything sent by the master

 ### Example 1 - message receiver
-In this example the *slave* device simply broadcasts a message
+In this example the *slave* device simply broadcasts a message with incrementing count number of a periodic basis.
+The *Master* device listens for each broadcast and prints the received message to the Serial.

+### Example 2 - message echo
+The *Master* device sends a message and then switches to receive mode.
+The *Slave* device waits for a small amount of time (few milliseconds) and then responds, echoing the original message and up-incrementing a count of messages receieved and echoed.

 ## Tricks & useful points learned along the way